River Valley High School attack: Perpetrator

-According to a statement released by the Singapore Police Force several hours after the incident, preliminary investigations revealed that Hun and his killer are not known to each other."
+According to a statement released by the Singapore Police Force several hours after the incident, preliminary investigations revealed that Hun and his killer were not known to each other.
 It was also revealed that the perpetrator had previously attempted suicide twice two years before in 2019 and had been remanded in the Institute of Mental Health.
 He is alleged to have procured the axe used in the attack online.

-According to Strait Times, he bought a tomahawk axe from a store on March 6, bought a Cold Steel Trench Hawk axe measuring 50 cm by 22 cm and a sharpener from a second store on March 17, and bought a Morakniv bushcraft stainless steel knife measuring 23.5 cm by 4 cm from a third store in April that year.
+According to Singapore newspaper The Straits Times, he bought a tomahawk axe from a store on 6 March, bought a Cold Steel Trench Hawk axe measuring 50 cm by 22 cm and a sharpener from a second store on 17 March, and bought a Morakniv bushcraft stainless steel knife measuring 23.5 cm by 4 cm from a third store in April that year.
 According to Channel 8 News, the boy had simply wanted to attack the first person to enter the toilet, and Hun became the first and only victim of the boy before his arrest.

-The Secondary Four student, who cannot be named due to Singaporean law on account of his age, was charged with murder on 20 July and remanded at the Complex Medical Centre within Changi Prison for psychiatric evaluation.
+The Secondary Four student, who, due to then being under 18, cannot be named under Singaporean law, was charged with murder on 20 July and remanded at the Complex Medical Centre within Changi Prison for psychiatric evaluation.
 As a minor, he is protected by the Children and Young Persons Act and cannot be sentenced to death if found guilty of the murder of Hun, but he would be sentenced to life imprisonment instead.
 Criminal lawyer Peter Fernando was assigned to defend the boy in his trial.

 On 10 August, a fresh court order was issued to extend the suspect's period of psychiatric remand by another two weeks.
 By then, Fernando had been replaced by Diana Ngiam and Sunil Sudheesan.
 The boy was allowed a phone call with his family three days later.
 He was further remanded on 24 August 2021 for seven days, even though he had completed his psychiatric evaluations.

 On 31 August, his case was adjourned to 19 October.
 No date for his trial was scheduled at present.
 It was also revealed the suspect had been allowed to meet his family, and that he would be transferred to Changi Prison.

-On 30 December 2022, it was reported that the boy remained in remand pending trial, and under the arrangements made between the prison authorities and the boy's lawyer Sunil Sudheesan, the teenager had taken his O-levels as a private candidate while behind bars in November 2022.
+On 30 December 2022, it was reported that the boy remained in remand pending trial, and under the arrangements made between the prison authorities and the boy's lawyer Sunil Sudheesan, the teenager had taken his O-levels as a private candidate while jailed in November 2022.
 His case was expected to be heard on 25 January 2023.

 On 24 February 2023, as the student (who turned 18 in January) was suffering from clinical depression at the time of the incident, the murder charge against him was reduced to culpable homicide not amounting to murder, an offence which was punishable by life imprisonment or up to twenty years in prison, in addition to caning.